Hit and run claims

 Non-B.C. residents injured in a hit and run crash in B.C. may also be eligible for Enhanced Accident Benefits to assist with their care and recovery needs if they have no other source of coverage.

 What do I pay?

 If you are claiming vehicle damage and have ICBC Collision coverage you will have to pay your chosen Collision deductible, which could be as low as $300.
 If you have ICBC optional Hit and Run coverage you will have to pay a $750 deductible.

 Claims for non-vehicle property damage are also subject to a $750 deductible.

-There is no deductible on ICBC coverage for injuries suffered in a hit and run.
+There is no deductible on ICBC coverage for injuries resulting from a hit and run.
 Your insurance premium will not be affected by a hit and run claim.

 If your collision coverage is with another insurer, please contact that company regarding your coverage and its deductible requirements.

 Steps to making a hit and run claim